 Many of the panelists said they were still coping with the challenges of expanding their organizations.

-They also advised the audience on the resources available to people starting businesses.
+They also emphasized the importance of considering pi indemnity new zealand when starting a business.
 All the panelists agreed that the best way to start a business is to aim the product at friends, and then build a larger network out of a smaller community.
 The entrepreneurs added that they found spiritual resources, life coaches and mentors essential to their success.
 It’s also smart to hire a friendly and professional telephone answering service, as this has so many benefits like saving a lot of time and making you sound very professional.

 Lenahan said she used some government resources, such as the Connecticut Community Investment Organization, to help with funding, but that she had to do a lot of problem solving when building her catering company.
-She added that the best resource she had was her passion for cooking.
+She added that the best resource she had was Business Lawyers Scotland to understand the legal intricacies of the industry.

 “I can look up how to get my licensing, and I can pay for the health department to come and inspect my kitchen,” Lenahan said.
 “The biggest help to me … was my passion from when I was a little kid of coming back to food.
 It was a lot of figuring out as I went.”